Richardaeld/Fat_Racoon_Kitchen/README.md

         + `}`

 + The feature collection:
-    + The feature collection stores the applications **Featured Ingredient**s.
+    + The feature collection stores the applications featured ingredients.
-    + There must be a minimum of one **Featured Ingredient** document in the feature collection for the application to function.
+    + There must be a minimum of one featured ingredient document in the feature collection for the application to function.
-    + For the best UX a **Featured Ingredient** document amount of approximately ten is advised.
+    + For the best UX a featured ingredient document amount of approximately ten is advised.
 However, more would also be acceptable.
-    + Each **Featured Ingredient** is structured as:
+    + Each featured ingredient is structured as:
         + `{`
         + `name: "chicken"`
         + `}`